SyedAddan/Lyrical/README.md

    </table>
 </div>

-## License
+## 📃 License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more information.

-With the Lyrical, you can embark on a creative journey of generating unique song lyrics that capture the essence of different music genres, artists, and themes.
+With Lyrical, you can embark on a creative journey of generating unique song lyrics that capture the essence of different music genres, artists, and themes.
 Let your imagination flow and dive into the world of AI-assisted lyrics creation!

-Happy lyrics generation!
+Happy lyrics generation! 💗